‘I don’t want to die’: Ukrainians fear as invasion closes in

 “It was an unmistakable sound,” he said.

-In Kostiantynivka, a government-controlled area in the separatist-held Donetsk People’s Republic, a woman who gave only her first name, Yelena, was among those who appeared undecided.
+In Kostiantynivka, a government-controlled area in the separatist-held Donetsk People’s Republic, a woman who gave only her first name, Yelena, appeared undecided.

-“It’s fifty-fifty on whether it is worth leaving or not,” she said.
+“It’s 50-50 on whether it is worth leaving or not,” she said.
 “But it wouldn’t hurt to leave for a couple days, for a weekend.”

-Others leaving Ukraine knew it might take much longer before they can come home.
+Others leaving Ukraine knew it might take much longer before they could return home.